 - Appropriate course work is offered to strengthen any student weakness that may appear from the exams.

-- Please check the PhD and MS Guidelines (PDFs) for more detail
+- Please check the PhD, MS, and AMP Guidelines (PDFs) as well as the IDP template (WORD DOC) for more details.

 - Our faculty present a series of talks which describe their research interests.